seanwookahhoong/CMAS-project-for-rehibilitation/Progress.md

-do a dropdown menu --> change the size of ball and the height of the hoop make astetics for the fix the eternal falling ball problem
+do a dropdown menu --> change the size of ball and the height of the hoop make astetics to make it more real fix the eternal falling ball problem
 optional: do set commands to move profuct?

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY1Nzk4NjUzLDc4OTMwNjc2Myw3OTI0Mz
+eyJoaXN0b3J5IjpbMTg5NDczNzU4LDc4OTMwNjc2Myw3OTI0Mz
 A2NzEsMTQxMjM4OTU0NCwxNjY0Nzk1ODI1LDM3NzI2NzY2NCwx
 NjY0Nzk1ODI1LDI5Mzk0NjEyLC0yMDMzMTMzMzcwLDU2ODk2OT
 kwNiwtOTc0NzA3NzI0LDY2NDQzNTMzOCwtMTc4MjYyOTE5OCw0